immunodeficiency virus) is a virus that attacks the

 After the early symptoms go away, an infected person

 may not have symptoms again for many years.
-Without treatment, the virus
+After a certain

 point, symptoms reappear and then remain.
 These symptoms usually